GeraudMM/Extended-Kalman-Filter/README.md

 In this project, we will use an extended kalman filter relying on a noisy Radar and a Lidar measurements to estimate the state of a moving object on a 2D map.
 We can see the results in the image bellow:

 ![Driving Example][image1]

+Lidar measurements are red circles, radar measurements are blue circles with an arrow pointing in the direction of the observed angle, and estimation markers are green triangles.
+On the bellow image we can see them better:

+![Zoom In Example][image2]

 ## Files description